What Are Varicose Veins?

 Varicose veins are a relatively common condition, and for many people they are a family trait.
 Women are at least twice as likely as men to develop them.
-In the U.S. alone, they affect up to 60% of all Americans.
+In the U.S. alone, they affect about 23% of adult Americans.

 What Causes Varicose Veins?

 Any condition that puts excessive pressure on the legs or abdomen can lead to varicose veins.
 The most common pressure inducers are pregnancy, obesity, and standing for long periods.
-Chronic constipation and -- in rare cases -- tumors also can cause varicose veins.
-Being sedentary likewise may contribute to varicosity, because muscles that are out of condition offer poor blood-pumping action.
+Chronic constipation and -- in rare cases, tumors -- also can cause varicose veins.
+Being sedentary also may contribute to varicosity because muscles that are out of condition offer poor blood-pumping action.

 The likelihood of varicosity also increases as veins weaken with age.
-A previous leg injury may damage the valves in a vein which can result in a varicosity.
-Genetics also plays a role and if other family members have varicose veins there is a greater chance you will too.
+A previous leg injury may damage the valves in a vein, which can result in a varicosity.
+Genetics also plays a role, so if other family members have varicose veins, there is a greater chance you will, too.
 Contrary to popular belief, sitting with crossed legs will not cause varicose veins, although it can aggravate an existing condition.

 Even though your genetics play a part in your risk for varicose veins, there are things you can do to prevent them.